cocomr/cocodoc/index.md

 ===========================

 A C++ framework for high-performance multi-thread shared memory applications.
-Split your application in component that can run in parallel to each other or be encapsulated one in the other.
-Components can run periodically or be triggered by events.
-CoCo provides also a ports system allowing the components to communicate with very low overhead without worrying of concurrency issues.
+CoCo allows to split your application in components and decide at run-time, through a configuration file, which one to instantiate, on how many thread and how they communicate with each other to exchange data.
+The framework is mainly focused on bringing the paradigm of high-performance computing to soft real-time application allowing to exploit the power of multi-core architectures.

 This framework has been developed in the Percro Laboratory of the Scuola Superiore Sant'Anna, Pisa by Filippo Brizzi and Emanuele Ruffaldi.

-It has been widely used in robotics applications, ranging from Augmented Reality for teleoperation to haptic-rendering for virtual training.
+It has been widely used in robotics applications, ranging from augmented reality for teleoperation to haptic rendering for virtual training.

 It is also compatible with ROS allowing it to be used in any kind of high-level control applications.